cal-smith/ajax.js/README.md

 ###.error(function)
 `.error(function(e){ //handle event })`
 Binds the given function as the error event handler, the callback will receive ProgressEvents - See [this](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent) for more detail.

-###.xdr()
-Enables XDomainRequest on IE's that support it - not recommended if you can avoid it.
-Read [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/XDomainRequest) and [this IEInternals post](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx) to understand the limitations of XDomainRequest.